 Many immunologists teach and conduct research at universities.
 Others work for government health agencies, where they're typically involved in laboratory research.
 Some are employed by pharmaceutical and biotechnology companies, where they help develop new medical products and treatments.
 Many are clinicians who work in medical offices, treating patients with autoimmune diseases.
 Since autoimmune diseases are not contagious, little risk is involved in clinical practice.
 Veterinary immunologists treat and prevent infections, diseases, and immunological conditions in animals.
-Immunologists typically work full time during standard business hours.
+Immunologists typically work full time during standard business hours.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Immunologist Salary?

-The U.S. Bureau of Labor Statistics reported an annual average salary of $187,200 for allergists and immunologists as of 2013.
+The U.S. Bureau of Labor Statistics reported a median salary for immunologists of $91,510 as of May 2020.*